Exam rules and policies

 - You may lose some assessment responses if there is a system or internet connectivity error during your assessment.

-- The CII is not liable for the failure or fault with candidates’ equipment or internet connection, and /or any subsequent impact on an assessment at any stage of an assessment.
-However, if you encounter problems with your equipment, please let the invigilator know.
-If you are unable to contact the invigilator, or they are unable to assist, please contact +44 (0)80 8273 9244
+- The CII is not liable for issues with the completion of an assessment caused by any failure or fault with candidates’ equipment or internet connection, and/or any subsequent impact on an assessment at any stage of an assessment.
+However, if you encounter problems with your equipment, please call +44 (0)80 8273 9244 for support.
+For the avoidance of doubt, the CII is not liable for the cost of any of the candidates’ equipment that fails or becomes damaged during an assessment.

 The duration of your exam can be found on the unit page of the CII website.